How Play Teaches Emotional Regulation

 John Gottman's research on emotion coaching identified one of the most consequential parenting approaches of the modern era — and it involves no speci...

-The instinct when a child is distressed or angry is often either to fix the problem that caused the feeling or to shut the feeling down.
-"You're fine....
+The instinct when a child is distressed or angry is often to fix the problem quickly or shut the feeling down.
+"You're fine."
+"Stop crying."
+"Don't be...

-Anger in children tends to make adults uncomfortable in ways that other emotions do not.
-A sad child invites comfort; an angry child invites managemen...
+Anger in children makes adults uncomfortable in ways that other emotions do not.
+A sad child invites comfort; an angry child invites correction or aut...